natyusha/ShokoRelay.bundle/README.md

   1. Navigate to the series > More "..."
 Button > Unmatch
   2. Settings > Manage > Troubleshooting > Clean Bundles
   3. Navigate back to the series > More "..."
 Button > Match > Select top result
-- If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required.
+- If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required

+#### Cast & Crew Limitations
+If "staff listings" are enabled in the settings the following custom agent limitations apply:
+- All Cast & Crew members are listed under the cast section only
+- Directors, Poducers and Writers will be empty when attempting to filter for them in Plex
+- All crew members are available for filtering under Actor only
+- The links in the Cast & Crew section under individual episodes don't work (the "Directed by" and "Written by" links still work though)

 #### Automatic Season Naming Limitations
 Due to custom agent limitations certain season names which contain special files will not name themselves correctly.
 These can be renamed manually or with the included [force-metadata.py](#force-metadatapy) script that accesses the Plex API.
 The affected season names and their intended names are listed below: